-Florida students entering grade nine may choose from one of four options to earn a standard diploma.
+Florida students entering grade nine may choose from one of five options to earn a standard diploma.
 They are

 - 24-credit program*

 - 18-credit, Academically Challenging Curriculum to Enhance Learning (ACCEL) option

 - An Advanced International Certificate of Education (AICE) curriculum

 Florida's public high school graduation requirements are specified in the following sections of Florida Statute (F.S.):